argonautproject/data-query/pages/_includes/argo-documentreference-intro.md

 profile:

 -   Query for all documents belonging to a Patient
--   Query for clinical summary information about patients (access a patient's Continuity of Care Document (CCD)
+-   Query for clinical summary information about a patient (access a patient's Continuity of Care Document (CCD))

 ##### Mandatory Data Elements and Terminology